RushabhMakim3880/studio_TestCode_NetraX/README.md

 ## ⚠️ Disclaimer

-Synapse CDE is a powerful tool created for educational and professional security testing purposes **only**.
+NETRA-X is a powerful tool created for educational and professional security testing purposes **only**.
 It should be used exclusively in authorized environments and against systems you have explicit permission to test.
 Unauthorized use of this software against any system is illegal.
 The developers assume no liability and are not responsible for any misuse or damage caused by this program.